e2thex/thoughts/docs/The Schematic Approach.md

 This model helps explain why the debate over free will has persisted for so long - our experience of it is neither purely deterministic nor purely random, but rather emerges from complex probability distributions that can shift based on context, attention, and introspection.

-## On Epistemology

-Epistemology asks, what does it mean to know?
-At the root of that question are the things that are known.
-Across history, these have been called _Forms_, _Ideas_, _Concepts_, or _Representations_, all attempts to name the stable features of knowing.
-In the **Schematic Approach**, we see these things as **Constructs**.
-### A Construct

-A **Construct** is not a definition but a pattern of coherence within a reality.
-It is a probabilistic structure that allows experiences or perceptions to be matched, compared, and organized.
-A construct is not a fixed category (“what red is”) but a dynamic field of resemblance (“what is red-like”).
-In this sense, constructs are operational patterns, not propositional truths, they are the ways a reality holds its world together through degrees of similarity.
-#### An Example: The Construct of “Red”

-To see how a construct works, consider the experience of color, specifically, the construct _red_.
-If I show a group of people this box:
-<div style="background-color:#E75480 ; color:#E75480; border: 2px solid black; padding: 10px; margin: 10px auto;width:100px; border-radius: 5px;"> This is a pink box. </div>
- and ask "is this red?", the group will likely be divide.
-If I ask instead, "is this red or green?", nearly everyone will choose red.
-And if I ask, "is this red or pink?", most will choose pink.
-The boundaries of the answer shift depending on the comparison.

-What this reveals is that red does not have a definition but instead a probabilistic region of coherence.
-Each reality has learned, through its own training and syncing, what falls inside the “red-like” pattern.
-Recognition happens when an experience fits closely enough to that pattern, not when it satisfies a rule.

-A construct, then, is not a statement about the world but a way of organizing it.
-It is how a reality compresses the continuous field of experience into usable units.
-When we say something is red, what we really mean is that it sits near the center of a pattern that our reality has found stable and meaningful.
-In this way, knowing is not binary, it is a gradient of resemblance, a matter of fit rather than of fact.
 ## On Ethics

 We can approch ethics with this same schema framework.
 I think that we will find ethics in our decision schema